avariable2/Bordero_Swift/README.md

   - Validate input and handle duplicates gracefully.
 - **Quotes & Invoices**
   - Generate custom quotes and invoices with service details and pricing.
-  - Preview, share via email, or export to PDF and Google Drive.
+  - Preview, share via email, or export to PDF.
 - **Event History**
   - Track billing events and status changes per document.
   - View detailed timelines for quotes and payments.